-We feasted on fresh fruit, Sri Lankan omelettes and indulgent pain au chocolat in the sunlit courtyard at breakfast, returning again later in the day for a well-deserved pot of tea after our ramblings around the Fort.
+We feasted on fresh fruit, Sri Lankan omelettes and indulgent pain au chocolat in the sunlit courtyard at breakfast, returning again later in the day for a well-deserved pot of tea after our rambles around the Fort.

-As with any big, open space, the restaurant risks feeling a little vacant on quieter nights.
-Retreat to the courtyard for a more intimate setting, or take a pew at one of the street-side terrace tables for a perfect people-watching position.
+Hide away in the courtyard for a more intimate setting, or take a pew at one of the street-side terrace tables for a perfect people-watching position.

 After dessert, retire to the bar inside for a digestif, or seek out one of the Fort’s few watering holes for a nightcap – the terrace of the Galle Fort Hotel is a favourite – to feel a hush descend with darkness.

 Facilities & activities